 Events – Hotel routinely conducts many events such as art exhibitions, music and dance events, culinary events such as wine tasting, cheese tasting etc.

 - Mostly leisure guests – Guests staying more than 7 nights get long stay benefits.

 - Cooking school – Across the river in an old Thai house.
 Different menu every day (menu changes each month).
 Dedicated room for theory classes where the chef gives a lecture.
 Master chef-style cooking stations.
-Best classes are over weekend which includes a market trip.
-Also offers a week long cooking program.
+Best classes are over the weekend which includes a market trip.
+Also offers a week-long cooking program.

 - Family friendly – Has a little kids club.
 Offers baby amenities during check-in.